hapijs/hapi/docs/Reference.md

         - `host`, `port`, `options` - the same as described in [`new Server()`](#new-serverhost-port-options) with the exception that the
           `cache` option is not allowed and must be configured via the pack `cache` option.
 The `host` and `port` keys can be set to an environment variable by prefixing the variable name with `'$env.'`.
-    - `plugins` - an object where each key is a plugin name, and each value is the `options` object used to register that plugin.
+    - `plugins` - an object where each key is a plugin name, and each value is one of:
+        - the `options` object passed to the plugin on registration.
+        - an array of object where:
+            - `options` - the object passed to the plugin on registration.
+            - any key supported by the `pack.register()` options used for registration (e.g. `select`).
 - `options` - optional compose configuration:
     - `relativeTo` - path prefix used when loading plugins using node's `require()`.
 The `relativeTo` path prefix is added to any relative plugin name (i.e. beings with `'./'`).
 All other module names are required as-is and will be looked up from the location